uwdb/website/nwds/past_talks.markdown

 **Where**: University of Washington, Seattle.
 Computer Science and Engineering Department.
-Paul Allen Center, Gates Commons, CSE 691.
+Allen Center, Gates Commons, CSE 691.

 **When**: Wednesday, January 11, 2012, 1pm-2:30pm.